-None of the above methods is directly applicable to irregular longitudinal data.
-To address the gap in methodology, Zeng et al. (2020) adopted the functional mediation perspective and proposed a general method applicable to both regular and irregular longitudinal mediators and outcomes.
-Specifically, they view the observed time-varying mediators or outcomes as realizations of underlying stochastic processes, and impose a functional principal component analysis (FPCA) model (Yao et al. 2005; Jiang and Wang 2010, 2011; Han et al. 2018; Kowal and Bourgeois 2020) to impute the entire process.
-However, Zeng et al. (2020) focused on continuous outcomes, while survival outcomes are common in real applications.
-It is challenging to handle longitudinal mediators and survival outcomes simultaneously (Lange et al. 2012; VanderWeele 2011).
+Zeng et al. (2021) focused on continuous outcomes, while survival outcomes are common in real applications, which is the focus of this paper.
+It is challenging to handle longitudinal mediators and survival outcomes simultaneously (Lange et al. 2012; Vander-Weele 2011).
 The existing related literature focuses on regular longitudinal mediators (Zheng and van der Laan 2017; Lin et al. 2017b).
-There are two main complications in analyzing time-varying mediators with survival outcomes: (i) the mediator value for a given subject in the study is not well defined after the subject dies; and (ii) at each step, both the value of the mediator and the survival outcome depend upon prior survival, which renders prior survival as a posttreatment confounder between mediator and outcome and thus standard identification results no longer hold (Didelez 2019a,b; Vansteelandt et al. 2019).
+There are two main complications in analyzing time-varying mediators with survival outcomes.
+First, the mediator value for a subject is not well-defined after that subject dies and thus the so-called cross-world counterfactual mediator values-key to causal mediation formulation-may sometimes be ill-defined.
+Second, the mediator is measured repeatedly over time, and prior survival is a prerequisite for later measurements and thus is a post-treatment confounder (Didelez 2019a,b; Vansteelandt et al. 2019).
 Didelez (2019b) tackled these problems by separating the primary treatment into a treatment on mediator and a treatment on outcome, and provided corresponding identification assumptions.

-In this paper, we extend the functional data analysis perspective in Zeng et al. (2020) to accommodate longitudinal mediators on an arbitrary grid with a survival outcome.
-Viewing the longitudinal mediator observations as functional data provides a principled and flexible way to adjust for the correlation between time-varying mediators and directly model its relationship with the survival outcomes, and thus bypasses the two aforementioned complications.
-We define relevant causal estimands and provide assumptions for nonparametrically identifying these estimands.
+In this paper, we extend the functional data analysis method in Zeng et al. (2021) to accommodate longitudinal mediators on an arbitrary grid with a survival outcome.
+Viewing the longitudinal mediator observations as functional data provides a principled and flexible way to adjust for the correlation between time-varying mediators and directly model its relationship with the survival outcomes, and also bypasses the two aforementioned complications (elaborated in Section 4).
+We define relevant causal estimands and provide assumptions for nonparametrically identifying these estimands (Section 3).
 For estimation, we proceed under the two-SEM mediation framework (Imai et al. 2010b).
-Similar to Zeng et al. (2020), we specify a Bayesian functional principal component analysis (FPCA) model (Kowal and Bourgeois 2020) to project the mediator trajectories to a low-dimensional representation and impute the underlying mediator process.
-We also specify a Cox proportional hazard model for the survival outcome, and derive an analytical formula to express the causal estimands by the model coefficients using g-computation Robins (1986).
-We apply the proposed method to a prospective and longitudinal observational data set from the Amboseli Baboon Research Project (Alberts and Altmann 2012).
-We further developed a sensitivity analysis method to assess the impact of potential violations to the key assumption of sequential ignorability.
+Similar to Zeng et al. (2021), we specify a Bayesian functional principal component analysis (FPCA) model (Kowal and Bourgeois 2020) to project the mediator trajectories to a low-dimensional representation and impute the underlying mediator process.
+We also specify a Cox proportional hazard model for the survival outcome, and derive an analytical formula to express the causal estimands by the model coefficients using g-computation Robins (1986) (Section 4).
+We apply the proposed method to a prospective and longitudinal observational data set from the Amboseli Baboon Research Project (Alberts and Altmann 2012) (Section 5).
+We further developed a sensitivity analysis method to assess the impact of potential violations to the key assumption of sequential ignorability (Section 7).